 Based on the above examples, it is clear that the reduction of dietary exposure to cadmium is of the upmost importance for all age categories.

-In view of reducing these clearly negative effects and the related severe risks to human health, Safer Phosphates would therefore like to emphasise the necessity to focus on a progressive reduction of cadmium in the environment notably through human activities such as the manufacturing of phosphate-based fertilizers containing high levels of heavy metals.
+In view of reducing these clearly negative effects and the related severe risks to human health, Safer Phosphates would therefore like to emphasise the necessity to focus on a progressive reduction of cadmium in the environment notably through human activities such as the manufacturing of phosphate-based fertilisers containing high levels of heavy metals.

-With that objective in mind, the Members of Safer Phosphates will continue to supply countries with mineral fertilizers that do not contain concentrations of toxic impurities, which are harmful not only to soil but also to human health, in line with the ambitions laid down by the Farm-to-Fork Strategy and the overall approach of the European Union towards ensuring food security for consumers.
+With that objective in mind, the Members of Safer Phosphates will continue to supply countries with mineral fertilisers that do not contain concentrations of toxic impurities, which are harmful not only to soil but also to human health, in line with the ambitions laid down by the Farm-to-Fork Strategy and the overall approach of the European Union towards ensuring food security for consumers.